fiee/generic_django_project/README.rst

 server:
 -------

-Add to the end of your virtualenvs_ ``activate`` script the setting of passwords as environment variables to avoid to have them in version control.
+Following factor 12 design, we now set our passwords and other secret settings as environment variables to avoid to have them in version control.
+I suggest to go the *dotenv* route:

+Put your settings into a ``.env`` file at ``/var/www/project_name``, to use with django-dotenv-rw_.

+Alternatively add the settings to the end of your virtualenvs_ ``activate`` script:

 	export DJANGO_SETTINGS_MODULE=project_name.settings
     export DATABASE_PASSWORD=secret123